-Net position of the Charter School's governmental activities increased from \$518,682 to \$596,401.
-Unrestricted net position, the part of net position that can be used to finance daily operations without constraints, was \$557,949 at August 31, 2018.
-This increase in net position was primarily the result of a decrease in expenses for fundraising, school leadership, general administration, and food services.
+Net position of the Charter School's governmental activities increased from \$913,080 to \$1,096,780.
+Unrestricted net position, the part of net position that can be used to finance daily operations without constraints, was \$1,095,928 at August 31, 2020.
+The increase in net position was primarily the result of an increase in unrestricted grants and contribution revenue.